Nowhitestar/ZK-SBT-subproject/README.md

 ### Environment Variables

-This project was tested via the Polygon Mumbai test network, with the environment variables set in the `.env.smapl` file.
+This project was tested via the Polygon Mumbai test network, with the environment variables set in the `.env.sample` file.
 You need to register with [Alchemy](https://t.co/kn213Jtuq8) and get a link to the Mumbai test network, register two test wallets and get test coins through the [Mumbai facet](https://mumbaifaucet.com/).

 ### Scripts